Having only experienced Verilog design and verification in testbenches, I needed an environment where I could verify on actual HW.

 Those who wish to work in the non-memory design field + current engineers!

-If you want to try designing something other than a digital watch or vending machine
+Those who want to try designing something other than a digital clock or a vending machine.

 This lecture is so informative and helpful.
 It is a lecture that can help you understand the overall structure of FPGA.
 I started with Verilog, but it was good to be able to study the basics that I missed again!!
 (I highly recommend it!!)
 I majored in design and was worried about what I would do if I couldn't do it, but the explanation was so kind that it helped me understand.
 Since I only studied with Altera, I couldn't do any Xilinx projects, but after watching this lecture, I learned the overall usage of the data bus, quickly adapted to creating and testing IPs, and was able to proceed with the project.
 It helped me study everything from the basics to the important parts.
 Thank you!!!!!
 Of course, it will also be very helpful to those who have only encountered Xilinx.